 Get some more tips on how to soothe colic or a fussy baby.

-24. Postpartum hair fall is normal when you notice the hair fall has started playing its game, maybe its time to increase baby’s feed or start introducing solids.
+24. Postpartum hair fall is normal within 3 to 4 months after the baby is born.
+As soon as you start noticing the postpartum hair fall, maybe it’s time to increase the baby’s feed or start introducing solids.

-26. There are days when the baby throws up and it may seem like everything is out, however, in reality, it is not.
-Learn more here why do babies spit up and how much is considered normal.
+26. Spitting up is a common problem in newborn care.
+Babies tend to throw up after a full nursing session, and it may seem like everything is out of the stomach, however, in reality, it is not.
+Learn more here about why do babies spit up and how much is considered normal.

 Baby sleep tips

-28. Always try to swaddle for the first couple of months and see if that option works for you to get you and baby some sleep at night.
+28. Always try to swaddle for the first couple of months and see if that option works to get you and baby some sleep at night.

-29. Do not wake up your sleeping baby to feed once they are well fed and sleeping for longer stretches at night.
+29. Do not wake up your baby from sleep to feed at night once the baby starts sleeping for longer stretches at night, particularly after a few weeks after birth.
 This will eventually help the baby get the hang of nighttime sleep.

 31. Babies who are laying down most times of the day, tend to develop flat spots.
 Keep flipping sides when putting baby to sleep.